dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 ===========================

 For load and store instructions (``BPF_LD``, ``BPF_LDX``, ``BPF_ST``, and ``BPF_STX``), the
-8-bit `opcode` field is divided as:
+8-bit 'opcode' field is divided as:

   ============  ======  =================
   3 bits (MSB)  2 bits  3 bits (LSB)